bastoica/wasabi/sosp24_ae_instructions.md

 WASABI was originally developed, compiled, built, and tested on the Ubuntu 20.25 distribution.
 While not agnostic to the operating system, guidelines in this document are written with this distribution in mind.

-Create a new directory structure and clone this repository by running
+Create a new directory structure, clone this repository, and switch to the `sosp24-ae` brach by running,
 ```
-mkdir ~/sosp24-ae
-mkdir ~/sosp24-ae/benchmarks
+mkdir -p ~/sosp24-ae/benchmarks
 cd ~/sosp24-ae
 git clone https://github.com/bastoica/wasabi
+cd ~/sosp24-ae/wasabi
+git checkout sosp24-ae
 ```

 The working directory structure should now look like this: